anamatgu/MTBC_complete_genomes/2.De_novo_assembly_polishing/README.md

 cat SAMPLE.AF10.vcf | vt normalize - -r SAMPLE.fasta -q > SAMPLE.vt.AF10.vcf; done
 ```
 2. The following script was customized to introduce the validated changes in the assembly.
-To successfully run this script, the path to vt must be changed in the code.
+To successfully run this script, the path to vt must be define in the code.

 ```
 python polishing.py SAMPLE.vt.AF10.vcf SAMPLE_ASM.fasta